detroit-media-partnership/linkGrabber/README.rst

 ----------

 Parameters:
- *  filters: Beautiful Soup's filters as a dictionary
+ *  filters (dict): Beautiful Soup's filters as a dictionary
- *  limit:  Limit the number of links in sequential order
+ *  limit (int):  Limit the number of links in sequential order
- *  limit_reverse: Reverses how the list of <a> tags are sorted
+ *  reverse (bool): Reverses how the list of <a> tags are sorted
- *  limit_sort:  Accepts a function that accepts which key to sort upon within the List class
+ *  sort (function):  Accepts a function that accepts which key to sort upon within the List class

 Find all links that have a style containing "11px"